apache/apisix-website/website/blog/2021/09/28/WPS-usercase.md

 Of course, in addition to the above, we recommend a “Light-mixing mode” that uses static configuration with Apache APISIX as Location, with some of the Phase or Lua code mentioned earlier.
 Doing so allows you to introduce special configurations into your static configuration, make it dynamic, etc. .

-## Shared State Improvement Based on Apache APISIX
+## Shared State Improvements Based on Apache APISIX

 First of all, in my opinion, “The Shared State is the biggest factor in the stability of the feed, which is definitely not an issue.”Why?